UCL/research-computing-with-cpp/01cpp/sec01Research.md

 * [Waterfall](https://en.wikipedia.org/wiki/Waterfall_model)
 * [Agile](https://en.wikipedia.org/wiki/Agile_software_development)
+* At the 'concept discovery' stage, too early to talk about product development

 ### Approach to Software

 * Matt's Personal Take
     * Long path between idea, prototype and product
-    * Algorithm developer, looking at maths
+    * Algorithm developer, probably looking at maths/method
-    * Product developer, looking at delivery
+    * Product developer, looking at product/delivery
     * No right answer for language, methodology etc.
     * We tend to code too early, "just hacking"
-    * Understand where you are on the spectrum
-    * Understand where you want to get to (academic, industry)
+    * So: for each piece of coding, take time to investigate smallest, nicely structured, simple piece of code you can write

 ### What Isn't This Course?